centreon/centreon-documentation/versioned_docs/version-23.04/resources/known-issues.md

 When used as indicators in [BAM](../service-mapping/introduction.md), Anomaly Detection services:

 1. Are not supported by [CLAPI](../api/clapi.md) or by [the v1 API](../api/rest-api-v1.md).
-2. Cannot be confiured using the **Configuration > Business activities > Indicators** page.
+2. Cannot be configured using the **Configuration > Business activities > Indicators** page.
 You must first create a Business activity on page **Configuration > Business activities > Business activities**, then use the Anomaly Detection service in the business activity.

 #### Workarounds